svenhalvorson/SvenR/README.md

 ![](man/figures/README-crosswalk.PNG)

-The last column will always be whatever the first one you enter prefixed with 'new\_'.
+The last column will always be whatever the first one you enter prefixed with ‘new\_’.
 The last column is editable:

 ![](man/figures/README-crosswalk2.PNG)

-Then when you hit accept, it will generate the code that creates your crosswalk:
+Then when you hit accept, it will generate the code that creates your
+crosswalk:

 ``` r